 The Skagit County Countywide Planning Policies are used solely for establishing a countywide framework from which county and city comprehensive plans are developed and adopted.
-The proposed changes were limited in scope to cleaning up references, comparing with the current Growth Management Act (GMA), RCW 36.70A.
-No new policy direction or substantial changes to policies were considered.
+The proposed changes were limited in scope to cleaning up references and comparing with the current Growth Management Act (GMA), RCW 36.70A.
+The Planning Commission did not recommend any changes from the GMA Steering Committee approved draft.